JohnEarnest/Decker/docs/lil.md

 `rev` reverses the order of the _elements_ of a list, string (characters), or table (rows).
 For a dictionary, `rev` produces a reverse-lookup dictionary.
 If the values of a reversed dictionary are not distinct, Lil will preserve the association which appears last.
 Thus, `rev "ABC" dict "DFD"` is equivalent to `"DF" dict "CB"`.

-`distinct` dereplicates the characters of a string, elements of a list, or rows of a table, leaving unique items in their original order of appearance.
+`distinct` dereplicates the characters of a string, elements of a list, or rows of a table, leaving unique elements in their original order of appearance.
+Put another way, ensure that none of the elements of a string, list, or table `x` match any other element in `x`.

 `keys` produces a list of the _keys_ of a value's dictionary equivalent.
 The `keys` of a function are a list of its argument names.